Dunbar Castle: James V

-Rough Wooing
+Anglo-Scottish Wars of 1540s

+Dunbar Castle was involved in the war with England known as the "Rough Wooing".
 In July 1545 the Earl of Angus mentioned that Edinburgh Castle had been re-fortified, "but as for Dunbar he heard of nothing done to it".
 French money amounting to £1,370 in 1546 was sent to fund repairs to the castle in 1546.
 In August 1547 the cannon called "Thrawynmouth" was shipped from Dunbar for use at the siege of St Andrews Castle.
 Repair works were carried out by Robert Hamilton of Briggis.

-The castle was burnt by the Earl of Shrewsbury on a punitive raid during the Rough wooing in 1548.
+The town of Dunbar was burnt by the William Grey, 13th Baron Grey de Wilton in June 1548.
 A French soldier, Monsieur La Chapelle was made keeper of the castle on 18 June 1548 and William Hamilton of Humby was captain.
 Further re-fortifications in 1548 were directed by Piero Strozzi and Migliorino Ubaldini.
-Regent Arran ordered a mason John Arthur to come from Haddington to work on the castle.
+English observers reported over 500 workmen would be employed on the castle in August 1548, Regent Arran ordered a mason John Arthur to come from Haddington to work on the castle.

 The English soldier Thomas Holcroft described the activities of Peter Landstedt, a lieutenant of the German mercenary Courtpennick (Konrad Pennick), on 24 September 1549.
 Despite cannon fire from the castle, Landstedt got a foothold in a house in Dunbar, and used the furniture to start fires in the town.
 Landstedt planned to make an entrenchment in front of the castle to place his guns, and he thought the walls of the castle near the town were "very old and low," and now "revised with earth and mounds", these old walls being stone on the natural rock.
 He thought the old high walls of the inner court could be broken by bombardment to destroy the "first walls" of the castle.
 These plans were not realised.
 Regent Arran gave a tip to "devisaris and draweris of the fort", setting out a new fortification in December 1550.
 The French soldier and writer, Jean de Beaugué, described the castle and its proximity to key sites in the war:The castle is a very handsome and strong place built on a lofty rock on the edge of the sea, very difficult of approach, and on which so much art has been displayed, that few places are to be found anywhere at the present time, which are by nature more commodious, less exposed to battery, and all other methods of storming, than this castle, which besides, is sufficiently near Lauder, Dunglass, Haddington, Eyemouth, Fast Castle, and the sea road of North Berwick and the Bass.